AMSUCF/HumanitiesAISyllabus/weekseven.md

 ![Initial photo](butterfly.jpg)

 #### Output:
-<video src="monarch.mp4" width="500" controls></video>
+<video src="monarch.mp4" controls></video>

 Use up your free attempts and try a range of prompts - there's no need to subscribe this time, unless you are interested in exploring this further as part of your own work.
 Generate 2-3 short videos to share with your peers, using either one tool, or a range.

 ### Critiquing Generated Video

 Now that you've explored the tools within some limitations, choose a generated video to analyze and critique, with particular attention to the tensions of perception, vision, and labor drawn out through this week's readings.
-Keep in mind the concerns raised in Brett Hal
+Keep in mind the concerns raised in Brett Halperin's talk, ["Hollywood Film Workers Strike Against AI: Understanding Algorithmic Resistance to Generative Cinematography"](https://stars.library.ucf.edu/elo2024/algorithmsandimaginaries/schedule/3/), as well as the current news coverage around greater integration of AI into cinematic productions.

 I recommend beginning with explorations by new media artists probing the technology through the form.
 Here's a few to get you started, but feel free to look further or to pick another piece discussed in *The Perception Machine.*